hlml-toronto/machinelearning/guides/README.md

 - OVERVIEW: short blurb on the input, output, and overall goal of the technique
 - THEORY: mathematical basis for the technique, include assumptions
 - ALGORITHM: skech it, or point to reference
-- EXAMPLE: one or more examples on the data
+- EXAMPLE: one or more examples on applicable data
 - RESOURCES: list useful references, helpful links